smattaparthy/Diet-Doctor/README.md

 - Ayurvedic practitioners and nutritionists
 - Community members providing authentic recipes
 - Retail partners for product information
+- Open source community for excellent tools and libraries

+---

-Built with ❤️ for cultural preservation and dietary freedom.
+**Built with ❤️ for cultural preservation and dietary freedom**

+*For support, questions, or feedback, please [open an issue](https://github.com/your-org/diet-doctor/issues)*